butevichanastas/rsschool-cv/cv.md

 ## Work experience
 Not yet...
 ## Education
-Academy of Public Administration under the President of the Republic of Belarus.
+Academy of Public Administration under the President of the Republic of Belarus
 ## English
 Elementary.
-Studying on the Lingualeo platform.
+Studying on the Lingualeo platform